Martino Finotto: Return to the ETCC

 Facetti/Finotto had a dramatic time at Brands Hatch, when they lost the lead of the 500 km race.
-They were comfortably head of the field for 100 of the 120 laps, when the gear level broke in their old BMW CSL.
-After quick repairs, Facetti set off desperately to regain ground loss to the rival Luigi BMW.
+They were comfortably ahead of the field for 100 of the 120 laps, when the gear level broke in their old BMW CSL.
+After quick repairs, Facetti set off desperately to regain ground lost to the rival Luigi BMW.
 Just a few laps, he had a patch of oil and shot into the catch fencing surrounding the track.
 Another retirement at the next race, Jarama, this time due fuel feed problems.
 Their third DNF in a row was down the issues with the cooling system at Österreichring.

-Main rival for the 1979 title was Grano (Luigi BMW), and while he and Facetti/Finotto both suffered from blown head gaskets at Brno, the green Jolly Club BMW could salvage the car to second place the end of the race.
-The trip to the Nürburgring, saw the pair win a race for the first time that season, after they taken pole position.
+Main rival for the 1979 title was Grano (Luigi BMW), and while he and Facetti/Finotto both suffered from blown head gaskets at Brno, the green Jolly Club BMW could salvage the car to second place at the end of the race.
+The trip to the Nürburgring saw the pair win a race for the first time that season, after they taken pole position.
 Next on the ETCC agenda was Zandvoort, which saw the Jolly Club pairing head another BMW 1-2 finish.
 The BMW dominated the race at Salzburgring, taking all the steps of the podium, with Facetti/Finotto on the number one step, completing a hat-trick of victories.

 When the ETCC visited Enna, once again it was a BMW festival, with a podium clean sweep, and after a spin by Finotto, the order was decided with the Jolly Club car in second.
 They went one better at Silverstone, by winning the RAC Tourist Trophy, with it the European Touring Car title.
-Their winning ways continued at Zolder, the pairs fifth victory in the last six races.
+Their winning ways continued at Zolder, the pair's fifth victory in the last six races.